rsoiffer/Forge-of-Power/character-creation.md

 ## Step 2.
 Determine Attribute Scores

 The next step is to determine your character's attributes.
-Characters in Forge of Power have 6 attributes: Strength, Agility, Precision, Intelligence, Wisdom, and Charisma.
+Characters in Forge of Power have 6 attributes: Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma.
 Your score in each attribute is a single number, which generally ranges from -1 to +5.
 The average value of an attribute for a normal human is +0.
 See the {% ref Attributes %} page for a description of each attribute.

 Your starting score in each attribute is a number between -1 and +3.
 You can choose any starting scores you want such that your scores sum to a total to 6.
 Write the final values of your attributes on your character sheet.

 ## Step 3.
 Choose your Skills

 You now choose what skills your character specializes in.
 Skills are divided into two broad categories.
 Combat skills, which are always used during combat, represent your experience with types of weapons or magic.
 General skills represent your ability to perform non-combat tasks of all kinds.
-See the {% ref skills %} page for a full list of all skills and their purpose in the game.
+See the {% ref Skills %} page for a full list of all skills and their purpose in the game.

 Your bonus to each skill is equal to your score in the skill's attribute + your Proficiency in that skill.
 You start with +0 Proficiency in each skill.
 Many power schools increase your Proficiency in various *combat skills*.
 If multiple power schools set your Proficiency in a combat skill, you only take the highest value.
 You can also get **skill boosts**, which you can apply to a *general skill* to increase your Proficiency in that skill by 2.